Gated reverb

-Gated reverb or gated ambience is an audio processing technique that combines strong reverb and a noise gate.
-The effect is often associated with the sound of 1980s British popular music.
-It was developed in 1979 by producer Steve Lillywhite and engineer Hugh Padgham while working on Peter Gabriel's self-titled third solo album, after Phil Collins played drums without using cymbals at London's Townhouse Studios.
-The effect is most famously demonstrated in Collins' hit song "In the Air Tonight".
+Gated reverb or gated ambience is an audio processing technique that combines strong reverb and a noise gate that cuts the tail of the reverb.
+The effect is typically applied to recordings of drums (or live sound reinforcement of drums in a PA system) to make the hits sound powerful and "punchy" while keeping the overall mix sound clean and transparent.

+As one of the more prominent effects in many British pop and rock songs of the 1980s, it was brought to mainstream attention in 1979 by producer Steve Lillywhite and engineer Hugh Padgham while working on Peter Gabriel's self-titled third solo album, after Phil Collins played drums without using cymbals at London's Townhouse Studios.
+The effect is most quintessentially demonstrated in Collins' hit song "In the Air Tonight".
-The effect is typically applied to recordings of drums (or live sound reinforcement of drums in a PA system) to make the hits sound powerful and "punchy" while keeping the overall mix clean and transparent sounding.

 Unlike many reverberation or delay effects, the gated reverb effect does not try to emulate any kind of reverb that occurs in nature.
 In addition to drums, the effect has occasionally been applied to vocals.

 History

 Producer Steve Lillywhite claimed he first experimented the "ambience thing" on drums during the recording of Siouxsie and the Banshees' album The Scream (1978), when drummer Kenny Morris played without using cymbals on several songs.
 Lillywhite explained to journalist John Robb: "When you listen, you can hear elements of this gated room sound, big compressed room sound that I did on the Banshees."

+In 1979, gated reverb was prominently used for the snare drum in the synthpop song "Behind the Mask" by pioneering Japanese electronic music band Yellow Magic Orchestra (YMO) from their hit album Solid State Survivor.
+The song was composed by YMO member Ryuichi Sakamoto, with Yukihiro Takahashi playing the drums.
+The gated reverb effect on the snare drum was produced using a digital reverb unit.
-He also listed his production's work on Psychedelic Furs's single "Sister Europe"; this was "all done before the Peter Gabriel album".
-Lillywhite recognized that the gated reverb drum sound first really showed its head in that form during the recording of the Peter Gabriel 1980 album with engineer Hugh Padgham.

-Lillywhite's and Padgham's work on Peter Gabriel 3 was bookended with their work on XTC's Drums and Wires (1979) and Black Sea (1980).
-In this period they perfected their technique on Terry Chambers' drums, which can be heard most distinctively on Black Sea (particularly songs "Respectable Street", "Generals and Majors" and "Love At First Sight").
+Lillywhite also listed his production's work on Psychedelic Furs's single "Sister Europe" (1980); this was "all done before the Peter Gabriel album".
+Lillywhite recognized that the gated reverb drum sound really showed its head in that form during the recording of the Peter Gabriel album with engineer Hugh Padgham.
+Lillywhite and Padgham's work on Peter Gabriel 3 was bookended with their work on XTC's Drums and Wires (1979) and Black Sea (1980).
+In this period they perfected their technique on Terry Chambers' drums, which can be heard most distinctively on Black Sea (particularly the songs "Respectable Street", "Generals and Majors" and "Love at First Sight").